jishnu-lab/SLIDEpre/README.md

 ### Implementation
 **Data Format**: Please make sure both x AND y have row names and column names (see vignettes for more information).

 All of these functions can be run locally (may be prohibitively slow), in an interactive session onDemand, or using a bash script on the cluster.
 Below we provide the R function calls, which you can type into RStudio or whatever IDE you are using.
 If using bash, then you will need to create an R script that contains the function calls below.

+The templates can be found in the `data/` folder.

 Summary: <br>
 1. For ER Steps 1 & 2, edit `config_template1.yaml`, which is the configuration file for the function `pipelineER1`: